 One of the best ways you can express empathy is to be an active listener.
 More than just hearing the words, active listening involves giving the speaker your entire attention and using all of your senses to stay engaged.

-As a dental professional, it is likely you may know the answer to the patient’s concern as they are explaining themselves.
+As a dental professional, it is likely you may know the answer to the patient’s concern as they are explaining the situation.
 But it’s important to not interrupt or fill in gaps of silence with words like, “uh-huh,” and “sure.”
 This makes you sound impatient and ready to end the conversation.